blanksblanks/Notes/csPS0.md

 outside of class so you should use this opportunity to get into this habit.

 ### Links to Pre-work Material

 Harvard CS50: https://cs50.harvard.edu/lectures

 Objective-C Programming, The Big Nerd Ranch Guide: https://www.bignerdranch.com/documents/objective-c-prereading-assignment.pdf

 ### Basic Information

 Full Name: Nina Baculinao

 Email address: nb2406@columbia.edu

 ### Programming Basics
 1. _To the best of your ability, describe the difference between programming and computer science._
-Computer science is the theoretical study of what computation is and what computers can do; it’s concerned with runtime complexity, NP-hard/complete problem classification, compilers, etc. Programming is writing programs that do what they have been designed to do and can be maintained.
-Let’s call computer science "the science of computation": running some algorithm, or set of instructions, on inputs, to produce some output, or solution.
+Computer science is the theoretical study ("science") of what computation is and what computers can do; it’s concerned with runtime complexity, NP-hard/complete problem classification, compilers, etc. Programming is writing programs that do what they have been designed to do and can be maintained.
+Both involve running some algorithm, or set of instructions, on inputs, to produce some output.

 2. _What is binary?_
 Computers only understand zeroes and ones, an alphabet called binary.
 While